jhnwu3/BioNetGMMFit/README.md

 # **CyGMM**
 CyGMM is a C++ software designed for rate constant estimation of CYTOF Snapshot Data.
 It takes into account both linear and nonlinear models of evolution for estimating rate constants.

 ## **Important Note: Operating System**
-The program has only been compiled and tested on debian Linux based systems, specifically Ubuntu, using G++.
+The program has only been compiled and tested on debian Linux based systems, specifically the latest version of Ubuntu.

+Keep in mind, should you still want to pursue this on Windows 10, there is a Windows Linux Subsystem that runs at approximately 90% performance that you can enable in the operating system.
+A Youtube video I've found helpful to get Linux up and running on Windows can be found [here](https://www.youtube.com/watch?v=A0eqZujVfYU).
+This code has been tested successfully on Windows Linux Subsystem.
+This is arguably a simpler solution than going through the trouble of CMake or Chocolatey to get this C++ code/program up and running on Windows.

+Mac's Unix based system should feasibly still work well with this repo, but has been untested at this current moment.

 # *Getting Started*

 ## *Quickstart*